department-of-veterans-affairs/va.gov-team/products/identity/Research/2024-03 Service Level Objectives/2024-03 Accessibility and federal regulation compliance with dashboards.md

 - The [Uptime Institute](https://uptimeinstitute.com/) reports that unplanned downtime can cost businesses millions of dollars per hour.

 While the VA is not a for-profit business, unplanned outages can have a significant negative impact on veterans' ability to access essential services.
 Downtime can lead to significant consequences, frustration, and impede veterans from applying for benefits, scheduling appointments, or refilling prescriptions online.
-In these instances, the VA website becomes a critical touchpoint for veterans, and ensuring its consistent availability of services is essential for maintaining a positive user experience.
+Ensuring a consistent availability of services is essential for maintaining a positive user experience.

-**A well-designed dashboard displaying real-time availability metrics can address these concerns in several ways:**
+**A well-designed dashboard displaying real-time availability metrics can address these concerns in several ways**

 **Manage User Expectations**: By informing users about potential downtime or ongoing maintenance, the VA can set realistic expectations and minimize frustration.
 For instance, the dashboard could clearly communicate the expected duration of maintenance windows or highlight periods of peak usage that might lead to slower response times.
 This proactive communication can help veterans plan their online interactions and avoid scheduling important tasks during known downtime.